slayerjain/bijli/README.md

-*Read this in other languages: [中国](README-cn.md).*
-# Decentralized Energy with Hyperledger Composer
+# Bijli - Decentralized Energy Economy

-A key application of Blockchain being currently explored is a Decentralized Energy network.
-The idea stems from a neighborhood where certain Residents are producing energy through Solar panels or other means, and can sell excess energy to Residents needing energy.
-The transactions would be based on coins in each Resident's account.
+A key application of Blockchain being currently explored is a Decentralized Energy Economy.
+The idea stems from a neighborhood where certain Residents are producing energy through Solar panels or other means,and can sell excess energy to Residents needing energy.
+The transactions would be based on *bijli* coins in each Resident's account.
 As per a pre-determined contract and rate, the coins would be debited from the consumer and credited to the producer, for a certain billing period.
 Each transaction would need to be atomic and added to a Blockchain ledger for trust and verification.
-The network can include Banks to transact coins for Fiat currency (USD).
+The network can include Banks to transact coins for Fiat currency (INR/USD) under a variable echange rate determined by the supply/demand in the distribnution.
 The network can have Utility Company who can buy or provide energy through the network.

-In this developer journey, we will create such a Blockchain application using Hyperledger Composer.
-The network consists of Residents, Banks and Utility Companies.
-Residents can exchange coins for energy among each other.
-The application assumes a pre-paid system where transactions occur after the energy is consumed and the values are updated.
-The Resident can exchange coins for Fiat money (USD) with Banks on the network.
-The Residents can also transact coins for energy with a Utility company on the network.

 # Architecture Flow